 We usually allow for one WIC per policy.
-However, you can apply for more than one WIC if any of the following apply to you or your business:
+However, you may be able to apply for more than one WIC if the following apply to you or your business:

-- The activities aren’t dependant to each other.
+- The activities aren’t dependant to each other, or

 - You run a labour-hire or group training business.